onqtam/headjack/docs/why/100_1k_10k_words.md

 Self-Organizing Culture
 The configuration of society
 vibe coding society
+everything everywhere all at once - replacing (or upgrading - their choice) all of the current tech giants
 Mission:
 Solve [Collective] Intelligence, and then use that to solve everything else
     https://www.theguardian.com/technology/2016/feb/16/demis-hassabis-artificial-intelligence-deepmind-alphago